Isamu Kenmochi / Stool No.202

-A timeless masterpiece with 1.25 million legs produced
+A timeless masterpiece of bentwood stool with over 1.25 million units produced

 This stacking stool was created by Isamu Kenmochi, a pioneer in the field of Japanese industrial design.
 Combining simple beauty and functionality, it won the Good Design Long Life Design Award in 2013.